 *Suncream, insect repellent and socks!

-FOR SUPPLIERS: go to Stow Art Supplies or during lockdown online to
+FOR SUPPLIERS: Stow Art Supplies or online suppliers.
+Jacksons or Pegasus

 COMMENTS: I just wanted to tell you that I followed your first lesson online, of the cottage in Chilson, and so enjoyed it.
 I forwarded the link to some friends on Facebook and one friend in Canada followed your demo with her daughter; she is starting to take watercolour lessons!
 I just found the Lockdown link on your website - fascinating.
 Would love to come on one of your courses when all this is over.
 I still have the painting you gave me of the pond at Neighbrook when you tutored an art day here some years ago for the C Campden Art Soc.
 There is now a red bridge, tori (arches) avenue and a tea house, set in a Japanese garden.